Unlock your inner spy: Jeremy Hurewitz exposes real-life espionage tactics and persuasion skills

 In “Sell Like a Spy,” you discuss the importance of cultivating relationships and understanding people’s motivations.
 Could you elaborate on how these principles from the world of espionage translate into effective sales strategies?

 Spies and the support groups around them invest tremendous efforts in ascertaining what might motivate a potential agent to spy for their government.
 For instance, if they find out a diplomat has a child that can’t get the medical care they need in their impoverished autocratic country, they might consider the right overtures from a spy to work for them.
-In the sales world, not enough is done to understand a prospects’ motivation – salespeople think they are charming and their product or service is compelling and that’s enough.
+A prospect’s motivation in the sales world is not sufficiently understood.
+Salespeople think they are charming and their product or service is compelling and that’s enough.
 But if you know a bit more about what is going on with that company (is it struggling or thriving?) or more about your target’s career and life you might be able to subtly push different buttons in your pitch to connect with them.
 This is just one example.

 Salespeople, despite their charisma and expertise, often struggle with active listening, missing out on crucial client engagement.
 Why is this such a challenge?
 What successful techniques do spies use to be better listeners?